 I always thank my God as I remember you in my prayers.

-Whatever excitement, sadness, joy, or challenge we face this time of year, Jesus is right there with us – Emmanuel – God with us – experiencing everything with us, giving thanks to the Father for us, and interceding on our behalf.
-That is hope, Friends, and true encouragement.
+Whatever excitement, sadness, joy, or challenge we face, Jesus is right there with us (Emmanuel – God with us), experiencing everything with us, giving thanks to the Father for us, and interceding on our behalf.
+That is hope and true encouragement.
 Jesus cares for every single detail of our lives.
 We can show Him our gratitude through prayer as we remember the hope we have in Him.

-This month, let the word gratitude remind you that Jesus is grateful for you always interceding on your behalf.
+Let the word gratitude remind you that Jesus is grateful for you and is always interceding on your behalf.

-Emmanuel – God with us, what an amazing gift You are!
+Emmanuel, God with us, what an amazing gift You are!
 Teach us to be grateful for You and for those around us.
-This time of year is full, sometimes too full.
 We want to experience the gift of You in each moment.
 Help us to be fully present.
-Help us when we are not well enough to be part of the festivities, and when we are, for there is a cost for both.
+Help us when we are not well enough to be part of gatherings and celebrations, and when we are, for there is a cost for both.
 Remind us to be thankful for the opportunity to pray for those around us, and to know that You are in prayer for us.

-Be of special comfort to those in our community and families who are homebound, hospitalized, or too sick to be able in join in community and celebration with friends and family.
+Be of special comfort to those in our community and families who are homebound, hospitalized, or too sick to be able to join in community and celebration with friends and family.

-- Praying for those in our community who are experiencing a flare, a loss, or who are grieving.
+- Praying for those in our community who are experiencing a flare, a loss, or are in the midst of grief.

 - Thankful for all our Heavenly Father has done and is doing in and through the ministry of Chronic Joy.

-- Praying for all those affected by chronic physical, mental illness, and caregivers.
+- Praying for all those affected by chronic illness, mental illness, chronic pain, and disability, as well as their caregivers.

 - Praying over the prayer requests received from our community at the Prayer Pond.

-Prayer is the heartbeat of Chronic Joy Ministry.
-We are always honored and blessed to pray for you.
-REQUEST PRAYER
+Prayer is the heartbeat of Chronic Joy.
+We are honored to pray with and for you.

 Executive Director and Co-Founder of Chronic Joy®